-- Demographics of the applicable region, such as baseline data for 3 prior years on the number and the annual percentage change of the following: (1) MDTs, developing CACs, and accredited CACs in each region; (2) CACs in the region meeting national standards, CACs pending full accreditation, and CACs reaccredited; and (3) state chapter analysis describing the number with full-time staff equivalent, state chapters in the region that conduct statewide needs assessments, and state chapters that provide accreditation support to CACs and MDTs. - Information on how the needs identified in the applicable region were identified and a description of the strategic planning process undertaken for meeting those needs. - 2.
-Project Goals and Objectives: How will the proposed project addresses the need identified and addresses the purpose of the NOFO?
-Please include: - Project goals (goals are broad, visionary statements on what the applicant hopes to accomplish). - Project objectives (objectives are specific outcomes the applicant plans to achieve through project activities). - Examples of measurable objectives for this program include the following: increase the number of state chapters completing statewide assessments by X%; increase the number of MDTs and CACs using team facilitators by X%; reduce the number of CACs in accreditation pending status by X%; increase the number of accredited CACs by X%; increase the amount of state chapter accreditation training and support in the region by X%, and/or increase state chapter capacity by X% as measured by X; increase the number of CACs and MDTs with access to core TTA in X by X%; and increase the number of CACs and MDTs with advance training in X or specialized training in X by X%). - How the applicant's goals and objectives relate to the goals and objectives of the NOFO. - 3.
+- Applicants should also provide information on how they have identified the needs in their respective regions and describe their strategic planning process undertaken for meeting those needs. - Applicants should also provide baseline data on the number and the annual percentage change of the following: (1) number of AI/AN children and families served by CACs and the number of MDTs, developing CACs, and accredited CACs serving Tribes; (2) Tribal CACs meeting national standards, Tribal CACs pending full accreditation, and Tribal CACs reaccredited; and (3) chapter capacity to respond to the specific TTA needs of CACs/MDTs related to providing responsive services for AI/AN families. - Applicants should describe any research or evaluation studies related to the problem (i.e., TTA needs of the Tribes and the children's advocacy center field serving AI/AN families) and contribute to their understanding of its causes and potential solutions. - 2.
+Project Goals and Objectives: How will the proposed project address the need identified and address the purpose of the NOFO?
+Please include: - Project goals (goals are broad, visionary statements on what the applicant hopes to accomplish). - Project objectives (objectives are specific outcomes the applicant plans to achieve through project activities). - How the applicant's goals and objectives relate to the goals and objectives of the NOFO. - 3.
 Project Design and Implementation: How will the applicant implement project activities that meet the goals and objectives?
-Please include: - What strategies and activities the applicant will conduct to achieve the proposed goals and objectives and address the needs identified. - What deliverables, reports, and other items will be produced as part of the project. - Applicants should provide detailed, specific, and measurable activities and action steps that accomplish deliverables identified and clearly connect to the analysis of the applicant regions. - Discussion of proposed plans for planning and delivering a nationally coordinated system of TTA, region-specific assessments, and development and delivery of specific TTA capacity to the region.
-While the TTA processes may need to be coordinated as a first key deliverable in conjunction with the other regional awardees, applicants should describe their capacity and plans to develop and deliver TTA in specific and measurable terms as it relates to the proposed budget (e.g., applicants may define the capacity to deliver TTA such as conduct X assessments and X individual TTA plans; develop X curricula of a specific size and scope; deliver in-person training to X locations or X persons; develop X number of train-the-trainer tools and disseminate to X number of trainers; and develop X online modules or courses).
+Please include: - What strategies and activities the applicant will conduct to achieve the proposed goals and objectives and address the needs identified. - What deliverables, reports, and other items will be produced as part of the project. - Applicants should provide detailed, specific, and measurable project objectives and related activities that accomplish the deliverables and clearly connect to the analysis of the project's scope to serve a broad level of needs across both Indian country and the children's advocacy center field to improve child abuse response and access to services nationally for AI/AN children. - Discuss proposed plans for planning and delivering a nationally coordinated system of TTA, a national Tribal CAC plan, and the development and delivery of specific TTA capacity consistent with the scope of this project.
+Applicants should describe their capacity and plans to develop and deliver TTA in specific and measurable terms as it relates to the proposed budget (e.g., applicants may define the capacity to deliver TTA such as conduct X assessments and X individual TTA plans; develop X curricula of a specific size and scope; deliver in-person training to X locations or X persons; develop X number of train-the-trainer tools and disseminate to X number of trainers; and develop X online modules or courses). - Applicants should address each deliverable in the project design section and the related timeline described below.
+All TTA activities should be defined in enough specificity to describe the type, scope, method, duration, or intensity of the activity, as well as the intended audience and number and frequency of the activities (if reoccurring).
+All TTA support should be skill-focused with measurable outcomes and include plans for evaluating the TTA activity.